divyanshi555/Skin_disease/README.md

 # SnapHeal– Skin Health Prototype

-This project is a prototype of our *AI-powered student wellness platform, starting with a focus on skin health.
+This project is a prototype of our *AI-powered student wellness platform*, starting with a focus on skin health.
 The current version has been trained on a **small dataset* with three categories:

 * Clear Skin
 * Ringworm